-3.1 Motivation
+A. Motivation

 WSN consists of small devices for while energy consumption is a vital key.
 Any protocols that are used have to be energy aware.
-Three Dimensions Position Based Routing Protocol (3DPBRP) is a 3D and position basaed version of Collection Tree Protocol (CTP) as a lightweight, simple reliable, efficient, best-effort, many-to-one routing protocol.
-Using the CTP concept in a 3D routing protocol is one of the motivations of this paper.
-Adding energy consuming efficiency in current routing protocols is another motivation for tis paper.
-Decreasing the number of nodes that receive unrelated signals decreases the number of retransmissions and could save more energy.
-Energy consuming in a transponder is based on the range of the coverage by RF, the energy consumed in transponder being proportional to the square of RF range radius.
-Any reduction in RF transmission range could save significant energy in wireless nodes.
+EFPBARP is a lightweight, simple reliable, efficient, best-effort, many-to-one routing protocol.
+Whereas the foundation for sensor applications could work on top of the network layer.
+Decreasing the number of nodes that receive unrelated signals decreases the number of retransmissions packets and also could save energy.
+Energy in a transponder is based on the range of the coverage by RF, the energy consumed in transponder is being proportional to the square of the RF coverage range.
+Any reduction in RF transmission range could save significant energy in wireless nodes [17].